amirthaganeshp/website_test/README.md

 # Website Test

-This repository contains a simple sample website served using Node.js and Express.
+This repository contains a simple website that displays the message "Om Namo Narayana!" using a Node.js and Express server.

 ## Running Locally